 A 5K multiuse snowshoe and mountain-bike trail circles what is dubbed the “Great Swamp,” offering great views of scenery and wildlife.
 The Friends of Hickory Ridge also groom 27 kilometers (about 17 miles) of cross-country ski trails for both traditional and skating-style skiers.
 No dogs allowed.

 Don’t overlook the 707 acres of preserved and restored wooded hills, wetlands, and prairie, scribbled with cross-country ski trails for all levels.
-Glide through the snow while feasting your
+Glide through the snow while feasting your eyes on spectacular views of the surrounding countryside.
+Vehicle admission stickers aren’t required, but all skiers over 16 years of age must have a state trail pass.

 The 1,000-acre state park on the shore of Lake Wissota includes 10 miles of snowshoeing trails.
-And if you don’t come prepared, don’t worry: You can rent snowshoes at the park office.
-Park

 Just minutes south of Eau Claire, experience 250 acres of cross-country ski, snowshoe, and pet walking bliss.
 The two-way trail system separates skiers from snowshoers, and has many loops and